euwbah/musescore-xen-tuner/README.md

 System Text elements will apply to all staves from that bar onwards, whereas Staff Text will only apply to the staff it is attached to.

 You do not need to write the entire tuning configuration within a staff text.
-E.g. if you frequently use a tuning with rather lengthy configuration text, you can create a `.txt` file inside the included `tunings/` folder.
+E.g. if you frequently use a tuning with rather lengthy configuration text, you can create a `.txt` file ([or pre-computed `.json` file](#1-pre-compute-the-tuning-config)) inside the included `tunings/` folder.

-If you do this, you can declare a tuning system by entering the `.txt` file path (without the .txt) into Staff/System Text, and it will reference the tuning system as written in the `.txt` file.
+If you do this, you can select a tuning system by using the file path (without the `.txt` or `.json` extension) in Staff/System Text, and it will reference the tuning system as written in the `.txt` file.

 > E.g. to refer to the 5-limit HEJI tuning config in `tunings/heji/5 limit.txt`, simply write `heji/5 limit` in the Staff/System Text.
+>
+> 🟢 **Recommended**: have a look at the provided tuning configs in the `tunings/` folder to see how the notation/tuning systems are configured.

 > 🔴 **Beware:** if you find a tuning file with the same name, but with the file extension being `.json` instead of `.txt`, this means that the tuning configuration is [pre-computed.
 Read more about it in this section](#1-pre-compute-the-tuning-config).
 >